 Policy on Graduate Minors in Theatre

-Graduate students enroll in 100-300 level courses as a T AR 599 Independent Sutdy with instructor permisison.
-Students would attend all class sessions and complete all assignments as well as completing an additional graduate level assignment designed with the instructor.
+Graduate students may enroll in 100-300 level courses as a T AR 599 Independent Study only with permission from their primary School’s Director or Director of Graduate Study and the School of Theatre, Film and Television Director of Graduate Study and the course instructor.
+Students will be required to attend all class sessions and complete all assignments as well as completing an additional graduate level assignment designed with the instructor.

 TAR 500 -- Survey of Directing (3 units) This course is an introduction to the theory and practice of directing plays for the stage.
 Students taking this course will study the historical evolution of the role of the director in the theatre.
 Graduate-level requirements include an additional research project and in class presentation.
 Grading: Regular grades are awarded for this course: ABCDE.